IN THE PAST 25 YEARS WE HAVE LOST 75% OF ALL FLYING INSECTS. 75%!!! THIS IS A STAGGERING AMOUNT.

 Without bees it would cost UK farmers £1.8 billion a year to pollinate our crops.
 This is more than it costs farmers to produce all the milk consumed in the UK every year.
 Bees are essential to our gardens, parks and countryside because they pollinate over 75% of our plants which in turn are vital to our insects, birds and animals. (source – Friends of the Earth).
 Since the 1970s ALL tomatoes in the world have been pollinated by bumblebees.

-In 2017 we hosted a bee course and bumblebee identification day to try and identify all the different bees that visit the farm (so please do contact Jan if you are interested in attending in 2018) we spotted more than 9 varieties of bumblebee and raised more than £400 towards Bumblebee Conservation.
+In 2017 we hosted a bee course and bumblebee identification day to try and identify all the different bees that visit the farm (so please do contact Jan if you are interested in attending in 2018) we spotted more than 9 varieties of bumblebee and raised more than £400 towards Bumblebee Conservation - more was raised in 2018.

 We can all do our bit to help honey bees, bumblebees and other pollinators.
 By planting lots of different flowers plants that are attractive to insects you can increase and encourage wild life into your garden.
 Flowers with short corollas, such as borage, are very attractive to shorter tongued pollinations and honeybees in particular, whilst lavender, which has longer corollas, is much more popular with a range of longer tongued pollinators, particularly bumblebees.
 Single varieties of flowers are also preferable to doubles.